-- The Industrial Energy Efficiency Program, which replaced the Process and System Upgrades Program, to support industrial customers in improving their industrial processes and implementing system optimization projects - Local initiative programs, to facilitate implementing CDM solutions to address regional and local electricity planning needs - Evolution of the Small Business Lighting to the Small Business Program, to include nonlighting upgrades such as energy-efficient refrigeration and smart thermostats to qualifying businesses in addition to the lighting upgrades offered in the earlier program - Strategic Energy Management Program, an evolution of the Energy Manager Program, to help organizations improve their energy performance by implementing an integrated system of organizational practices, policies and processes to achieve persistent energy saving - First Nations Community Building Retrofit Program, an initiative that aims to improve energy efficiency in band-owned commercial and institutional facilities located in on-reserve First Nations communities in Ontario.
+- The Industrial Energy Efficiency Program, which replaced the Process and System Upgrades Program, to support industrial customers in improving their industrial processes and implementing system optimization projects. - Local initiative programs, to facilitate implementing CDM solutions to address regional and local electricity planning needs. - Evolutions of the Small Business Lighting (to the Small Business Program) and the Energy Manager program (to the Strategic Energy Management program). - Strategic Energy Management Program, an evolution of the Energy Manager Program, to help organizations improve their energy performance by implementing an integrated system of organizational practices, policies and processes to achieve persistent energy saving